stonemjs/Core/README.fr.md

       logger: 'default',

       /**
-       * The current launcher used to launch your application */
+       * The current adapter used to run your application */
-      launcher: 'default',
+      adapter: 'default',

       /**
-       * List of available launchers
+       * List of available adapters
-       * Only the default launcher is provided
+       * Only the default adapter is provided
        * Feel free to create yours and add it here
        */
-      launchers: {
+      adapters: {
-        // This is a dummy list, only one launcher exists, the default one
+        // This is a dummy list, only one adapter exists, the default one
-        // http: HttpLauncher,
+        // http: HttpAdapter,
-        // repl: REPLLauncher,
+        // repl: REPLAdapter,
-        // console: ConsoleLauncher,
+        // console: ConsoleAdapter,
-        // default: DefaultLauncher,
+        // default: Adapter,
-        // awsLambda: AWSLambdaLauncher,
+        // awsLambda: AWSLambdaAdapter,
       },

       /**